OnTheLine/otl-town-borders/README.md

 - East Granby, incorporated from Granby and Windsor Locks, 1858.
 - Plainville, incorporated from Farmington, 1869.
 - Newington, incorporated from Wethersfield, 1871.

-## To Do
-- Revise map boundaries for 1835-54 West Hartford/Farmington/Bloomfield, with better source
-- Create index-frame version with caption and source info
-- Add onEachFeature styling to show town name on click or hover
-- Ilya's note: If for some reason the last chapter doesn't get active (the case for big screen sizes), replace value of areaTop in script.js from -100 to -200 or more.